almanachcrown.GIF

 (i) Countess Emanuella Isabella Charlotte Helena von Götzen-Yturbide. b. at London, 9th September 1997.

-(b) Countess Emanuela (Emma) Huberta Johanna María Gizela Götzen-Yturbide. b. at Beszterce, Hungary, 12th September 1945 (d/o Count von Götzen). m. at Perth, Western Australia, 19th October 1968 (div. there, November 1999), Patrick Francis Philip MacAulay (b. at Bombay, India, 20th July 1936), son of Philip MacAulay, by his wife, Mary, née O'Connor.
-She had issue, five sons and two daughters:
+(b) Countess Emanuela (Emma) Huberta Johanna María Gizela Götzen-Yturbide. b. at Beszterce, Hungary, 12th September 1945. m. at Perth, Western Australia, 19th October 1968 (div. there, November 1999), Patrick Francis Philip MacAulay (b. at Bombay, India, 20th July 1936), issue:

 (i) Nicholas MacAulay. b.
 1970.